- 11 min. read

 Great composition produces an interesting landscape that’s used as the background and a central design element on the Iceberg Quest website.

 Wing Cheng is a designer whose portfolio site establishes an illusion of depth.
 By unfolding the pages, you get a real-life look into the work of the designer.
-Shadowing helps give the elements a 3D appearance.

 The Villager Restaurant and Catering